Chevrolet Malibu: Reception

-Edmunds.com praised the Malibu's interior and exterior styling, quietness, and balance between ride and handling, while criticizing the thick C-pillars that obstruct the driver's view, the narrower chassis compared to other midsize cars (which reduces rear seating room and also lacks a center armrest) and lack of features such as dual-zone HVAC, Bluetooth compatibility, and keyless ignition.
+Edmunds.com praised the Malibu's interior and exterior styling, quietness, and balance between ride and handling, while criticizing the thick C-pillars that obstruct the driver's view, the narrower chassis compared to other mid-size cars, (which reduces rear seating room and also lacks a center armrest) and lack of features such as dual-zone HVAC, Bluetooth compatibility, and keyless ignition.

-While Robert Cumberford, design critic at Automobile magazine, noted that the interior of the Malibu's platform cousin Saturn Aura featured cheap interior materials, he noted that these materials were improved in the Malibu.
-Writers of various reviews for the 2008 Malibu believed that Chevrolet would be getting back on track in quality and excitement in the mid-size segment after a history of ordinary, bland offerings, such as the Celebrity, Corsica, Lumina, and even the previous two generations of Malibu since its 1997 revival.
+While Robert Cumberford, design critic at Automobile magazine, noted that the interior of the Malibu's platform cousin, the Saturn Aura, featured cheap interior materials, he noted that these materials were improved in the Malibu.
+Other critics believed that Chevrolet would be getting back on track in quality and excitement in the mid-size segment after a history of ordinary, bland offerings, such as the Celebrity, Corsica, Lumina and even the previous two generations of Malibu since its 1997 revival.

-In January 2008, the redesigned Malibu received the North American Car of the Year award at the North American International Auto Show in Detroit in voting among a panel of 50 automotive journalists in a field of entries, with the runners up being the 2008 Cadillac CTS and the 2008 Honda Accord.
-The Malibu's win marked the second straight year a car built on GM's Epsilon platform won the North American COTY award with the 2007 North American COTY award having gone to the 2007 Saturn Aura.
+In January 2008, the redesigned Malibu received the North American Car of the Year award at the North American International Auto Show in Detroit, in voting among a panel of 50 automotive journalists in a field of entries, with the runners up being the 2008 Cadillac CTS and the 2008 Honda Accord.
+The Malibu's win marked the second straight year a car built on GM's Epsilon platform won the North American COTY award, with the 2007 award having gone to the 2007 Saturn Aura.

-Initial sales results were positive, with the Malibu joining the Cadillac CTS and Buick Enclave on a list of GM vehicles whose sales have exceeded expectations.
+Initial sales results were positive, with the Malibu joining the Cadillac CTS and Buick Enclave on a list of GM vehicles whose sales exceeded expectations.
 The redesigned Malibu sold more than 50% more units in 2008 than in 2007, increasing GM's mid-size market share to 8.4% from 5.7%, while the Camry and Accord percentages remained flat at about 21% and 17.5%, according to GM.
 Sales to rental customers dropped to 27% of the total, as GM limited sales to rental fleets.

-The short-lived Malibu Hybrid, along with its sister, the Saturn Aura Green Line, which share the powertrain and other major components, was particularly criticized due to its lack of fuel savings and cost (relative to a standard 4-cylinder Malibu), plus the Hybrid's worsened driving dynamics.
+The short-lived Malibu Hybrid, along with its sister, the Saturn Aura Green Line, which share the powertrain and other major components, was particularly criticized due to its lack of fuel savings and cost (relative to a standard 4-cylinder Malibu), in addition to the Hybrid's worsened driving dynamics.

 Recall

-On September 21, 2012.
-General Motors recalled 473,841 vehicles involving the Chevrolet Malibu, Pontiac G6, and Saturn Aura from model years 2007 through 2010 equipped with four-speed automatic transmissions.
-The problem is a condition that could make cars roll when in park.
-The recall affected 426,240 in the United States, 40,029 in Canada, and 7,572 in other markets.
+On September 21, 2012, General Motors recalled 473,841 vehicles, including the Chevrolet Malibu, Pontiac G6, and Saturn Aura, from model years 2007 through 2010 equipped with four-speed automatic transmissions.
+The recall stemmed from a condition that could make cars roll when in park.
+The recall affected 426,240 vehicles in the United States, 40,029 in Canada, and 7,572 in other markets.